libbymiller/sock_puppet/README.md

  * a USB A speaker Mic (£50-150) - These can be expensive because they are businessy, but they are much the best thing to use.
 [Sennheiser SP20](https://www.onedirect.co.uk/sennheiser/sennheiser-sp-20-ml-portable-speakerphone) is the best I've used (currebntly £100-odd), [Jabra 410 works](https://www.amazon.co.uk/Jabra-SPEAK-Portable-speakerphone-7410-109/dp/B007SHJIO2), though I've had power problems with my Jabra in the past.
 You don't need bluetooth (Bluetooth can be difficult on the Pi).
 Kaysuda and others do ones around £50 - I'm currently testing these.
 It needs to be a *speaker-mic* (termed 'speakerphone') not a condensing mic which sometimes look similar.

 Decorations
  * a good pot to put it in.
 I used [a Sunpet 1000ml sweet jar like this one](http://www.alsafifalcongroup.com/images/sunpet-big-9.jpg) which i got from a our local hardware store for 89p.
-This [Systema jar would also be a good fit](https://sistemaplastics.com/products/klip-it-utility/900ml-cracker).
+This [Systema jar is also be a good fit](https://sistemaplastics.com/products/klip-it-utility/900ml-cracker).
 Plastic is better than metal I think, on the grounds that unexpected shorts are less probable with plastic.
  * the important thing is that you can get the Pi 3 with the power supply and usb speaker connected into the top. ??Width??

 Sock creature: